 - Did you create a mural for a local retailer?

-Your Project must have at least 4 images that easily share an overall view of your professionalism outside of your studio and each image should have detailed text explaining;
+Your Project should have at least 4 images that share an overall view of what you do outside of your studio and each image should have detailed text explaining;

 - where you were